WFW Privacy Notice

-Your data may be transferred to countries outside the European Economic Area (EEA) and to ensure your personal data is treated in a way consistent with, and which respects EU laws on data protection, where appropriate to do so, we have adopted model contract clauses approved by the European Commission and entered into data transfer contracts with any third party providers.
+Your data may be transferred to countries outside the European Economic Area (EEA) and to ensure your personal data is treated in a way consistent with, and which respects EU laws on data protection, where appropriate to do so, we have adopted standard contract clauses approved by the European Commission.

 The Firm takes the security of your data seriously.
 The Firm has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed.
 We will take reasonable steps to ensure that the information that we hold about you is kept confidential and secure.